AngelMunoz/Migrondi/README.md

     - [SQLite](https://www.connectionstrings.com/sqlite/)
     - [MySQL](https://www.connectionstrings.com/mysql/)
     - [PostgreSQL](https://www.connectionstrings.com/postgresql/)

 - migrationsDir

-    this is an absolute or relative path to where the migrations will be stored ***Note***: please include the trailing slash to prevent writing on the directory above of the one you pointed to.
+    this is an absolute or relative path to where the migrations will be stored ***Note***: please include the trailing slash to prevent writing on the directory above of the one you pointed to. (if you use the init command, this is created for you)

 - driver

     any of the following "mssql" "sqlite" "mysql" "postgres"

 ```
-Migrondi 0.1.0
+Migrondi 0.4.0
 Copyright (C) 2020 Angel D. Munoz

 ERROR(S):
   No verb selected.

+  init       Creates basic files and directories to start using migrondi.

   new        Creates a new Migration file.